SERVICE · AI COPILOT

 Compliance and Risk Lookups

 In finance and regulated industries, compliance staff query KYC/AML policies, internal rules, and the latest directives.
-The Copilot returns sourced answers and retains an audit trail, so every judgment call has a traceable basis.
+The Copilot returns sourced answers and keeps an audit trail, so every judgment call rests on evidence you can pull up.

 HR and Internal IT Self-Service